 Its size depends on the size of your entire group – Breakout groups can range from three to ten.
 If the size is too large, some members can not participate.

 Each group has a record nominee, and each of the newsprint or dry-level boards provide.
 Direct them to create a SWOT analysis in your chosen format-a chart, column, a matrix, and even a page for each quality.

 Meet groups for 20-30 minutes to intelligently fill their own strengths, weaknesses, opportunities, and threats for your program, initiative, or effort.
 Encourage not to cancel any ideas at this stage or the next.

 Listen to a leader or group facilitator who has good hearing and group process expertise and who can keep things moving and tracking.

 If your group is big, the leader backs up a recorder nomination.
 Use Newsprint on a Flip Chart or a large board to record analysis and discussion points.
 You can record a more polished fashion later to share and update with stakeholders.

 Present your organization’s SWOT approach and its objectives for SWOT analysis of an organization.
 This may be a common asking, “Where are we now, and where can we go in the next year, or beyond?”
-If you have time, you can run a quick example based on shared experience or well-known public problems.
+If you have time, you can run a quick example based on a shared experience or well-known public problems.